ertis-research/faas-ddnn-continuum/docs/FaaS on a controlled environment.md

 [^3]: https://docs.openfaas.com/deployment/

-## Developing OpenFaaS functions
+## Developing functions

 OpenFaaS documentation includes multiple tutorials and learning resources that ease the learning curve.
-For example, the "First Python Function"[^4] tutorial is straightforward and covers step by step everything required to deploy a Python function with dependencies from scratch.
+For example, the "First Python Function"[^4] tutorial is straightforward and covers step by step everything required to deploy a Python function with PyPI dependencies from scratch.
 The development workflow usually involves these steps:

 1. **Pull a template from the store**. `faas-cli` has this concept called _templates_, which makes posible to scaffold a whole OpenFaaS function with